Deep Neural Networks for Multiple Speaker Detection and Localization: Proposed Method

 \subsection{Neural Network Architectures}

 We investigate three different types of NN architectures for sound source localization.

-\textbf{MLP-GCC} (Multilayer perceptron with GCC-PHAT): As shown in Fig.~\ref{fig:arch_mlp}, the MLP-GCC uses GCC-PHAT as input and contains three hidden layers, each of which is a fully-connected layer with a rectified linear unit (ReLU) activation function~\cite{nair_rectified_2010} and batch normalization (BN)~\cite{ioffe_batch_2015}.
+\textbf{MLP-GCC} (Multilayer perceptron with GCC-PHAT): As illustrated in Fig.~\ref{fig:arch_mlp}, the MLP-GCC uses GCC-PHAT as input and contains three hidden layers, each of which is a fully-connected layer with a rectified linear unit (ReLU) activation function~\cite{nair_rectified_2010} and batch normalization (BN)~\cite{ioffe_batch_2015}.
 The last layer is a fully connected layer with sigmoid activation function.
 The sigmoid function is bounded between $0$ and $1$, which is the range of the desired output.
 According to our experiments, this helps the network to converge to a better result.

-\textbf{CNN-GCCFB} (Convolutional neural network with GCCFB): Fully connected NNs are not suitable for high-dimensional input features (such as GCCFB) because the large dimension introduces massive amounts of parameters to be trained, making the network computationally expensive and prone to overfitting. \emph{Convolutional neural networks} (CNN) can learn local features with reduced amount of parameters by using \emph{weight sharing}.
+\textbf{CNN-GCCFB} (Convolutional neural network with GCCFB): Fully connected NNs are not suitable for high-dimensional input features (such as GCCFB) because the large dimension introduces a large amount of parameters to be trained, making the network computationally expensive and prone to overfitting.
+Convolutional neural networks (CNN) can learn local features with reduced amount of parameters by using weight sharing.
 This leads to the idea of using CNN for the input feature of GCCFB\@.

 We use the CNN structure shown in Fig.~\ref{fig:arch_cnn}, which consists of four convolutional layers (with ReLU activation and BN) and a fully connected layer at the output (with sigmoid activation).
 The local features are not shift invariant since the position of the feature (the delay and frequency) is the important cue for SSL\@.
 Therefore, we do not apply any pooling after convolution.
-Instead, as inspired by~\cite{radford_unsupervised_2015}, we apply the filters with a stride of 2, expecting that the network learns its own spatial downsampling.
+Instead, we apply the filters with a stride of 2, expecting that the network learns its own spatial downsampling.